expresspigeon/blog/src/content/kb/campaigns/campaign-overview.md

 ## Overview

-The main tab of hte campaign report area is the Overview.
+The main tab of the campaign report area is the Overview.
 See an example below.

 ![](images/campaigns/overview.png)